Table of contents

 - Visiting sites under construction to ensure employers and employees on those sites are aware of their rights and obligations.

-- Responding to every call, every website enquiry and every query from any building industry participant in a timely manner.
+- Responding to every call, every website enquiry and every query from any in a timely manner.
 Our advice will be considered, consistent and reliable.

 - Being accessible via our hotline number.
 Every building industry participant can contact the ABCC to speak to a subject matter expert.
 We will aim to answer every call within a minute and respond to all queries within 24 hours.